apache/arrow/docs/source/developers/docker.rst

     docker-compose build --no-cache conda-python
     docker-compose run --rm conda-python

-To disable the cache only for the leaf image (conda-python-pandas in the example) - useful to force building the development version of a dependency:
+**To disable the cache only for the leaf image:**

+Useful to force building the development version of a dependency.
+The leaf image is ``conda-python-pandas`` in the example.

 .. code:: bash